mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ```

 CM will create a virtual environment using default Python and save it in CM cache.
-It is possible to create a python virutal environment with any version on Linux and MacOS as follows:
+It is possible to create a python virtual environment with any version on Linux and MacOS as follows:

 ```bash
 cm run script "install python-venv" --version=3.10.8 --name=mlperf